wowashuwow/wowashuwow.github.io/_pages/about.md

 Now, if you want the short version,

-I'm a creative freelance writer helping B2B SaaS businesses gain an edge with writing that builds confidence, trust, and a premium brand image.
-I write for your customers and partners to have a **high quality brand experience** with your business, not just to "optimize the conversion rate."
-If you have discerning customers, you need this edge to stand out.

-I work with both agencies and products, mainly in the WordPress and web dev spaces.
-If you like [my work](/work/) and would like to hire me, send me a message at **ab@ashutoshbhosale.com** or on [LinkedIn](https://www.linkedin.com/in/ashutoshbhosale/).
+I'm a case study junkie.
+There's something incredibly satisfying to me about digging up hidden narratives behind seemingly cookie-cutter projects, crafting great business stories, and showcasing them for the world.

+But what I'm really trying to do is help web agencies serve delight.
+Writing that's technically accurate will build confidence in capability.
+Writing that's human will develop trust.
+Writing that's sprinkled with clever little nuggets to make readers feel like you're directly speaking to them will connect.
+But writing that does all three will delight.
+And that's the stuff that turns agencies into brands—delight.

+I'm a sucker for [writing that delights](/work/).

-But you say you have an above-average attention span in this twenty-first century?
+Oh, but you say you have an above-average attention span in this twenty-first century?
 I laud you.
 I also tell you you're in luck, because we're in the long version now, and in the long version, we have a conversation.

 Why don't we start by talking about our hobbies?
 I like strength training, running, [photography](https://photos.ashutoshbhosale.com/), reading fiction, tinkering with technology (this website is a result of that), swimming, dressing well, motorcycles, fast cars, TV shows, and of course, writing.